nopaixx/MaketsGA/README.md

 What are we trying to do with quantitative trading?

-Usually quantitave traders download financial timeseries then apply a treatment to the data if necessary (normalization PCA etc...).
-Finally they train a network(python/R etc..) usually with the objective of reducing the error between the prediction and the real value and finally they take a decision(automatic or not) based on model single prediction value.
-(This sounds interesting python and r have hundreds of liberties for machine learning some of them interesting as TensorFlow.)
+Usually quantitave traders download(csv,sql etc..) financial timeseries then apply a treatment to the data if necessary (normalization PCA etc...).
+Finally they train a network(python/R etc..) normally with the objective of reducing the error between the prediction and the real value and finally they take a decision(automatic or not) based on model single prediction value.
+(This sounds interesting python and r have hundreds of liberties for machine learning some of them interesting as recently google library TensorFlow)

+In other words we have price for time T-1....T-n as independent variables and we try to predict a T+1 price as dependent variable.

+# Motivations about MarketsGA and Quantitative Traders problems